Running OpenVMM

 useful when iterating on OpenVMM code, since booting the VM becomes repeatable

 and you don't have to worry about shutting down properly.
-Use file
+Use file instead for

 normal persistent storage.